 If you modify your ECM, you may be legally obliged to notify your insurance company.
 It may also be illegal in some countries to ride on the road with a modified ECM.
 It should also be stated that modifying your ECM will certainly void your manufacturer's warranty!
 All numbers shown in lists, tables and maps are purely fictious and MUST NOT be applied to any existing bike.

-If EcmSpy for Mono is to be installed on a Microsoft Windows system, start the installation procedure by double-clicking the installer application.
+Start the installation procedure by double-clicking the installer application.
 The installation procedure is quite similar to every other done on a Windows system.
 If no suitable Mono runtime was found on your computer, you will get an informational screen and the installation will stop then.

 Next the license agreement will be displayed.
 Please read the license agreement carefully before proceeding.
 You must accept the terms of this agreement before continuing with the installation.
 Click the "Next" button to continue.